-SUBTASK SMC617.05: POLLUTANTS OF CONCERN MONITORING
+SUBTASK SMC717.05: POLLUTANTS OF CONCERN MONITORING

 Provision C.8.f requires Pollutants of Concern (POC) Monitoring for PCBs, mercury, copper, and Contaminants of Emerging Concern (CECs).
 The MRP defines yearly (i.e., water year) and total (i.e., permit term) minimum numbers of samples for each POC.
 Six priority POC management information needs are identified including Source Identification, Contributions to Bay Impairment, Management Action Effectiveness, Loads and Status, Trends, and Compliance with Receiving Water Limitations (RWL).
 The MRP specifies the minimum number of samples for each POC that must address each information need.
-Although an overall POC Monitoring Plan is not required, a RWL Assessment Report describing planned monitoring for this information need (e.g., analytes, sampling locations) is required under Provision C.8.h.iv, was submitted to the Water Board by March 31, 2023, and conditionally approved on June 12, 2023.
-POC reporting deliverables are included in Subtask SMC617.07.
+Although an overall POC Monitoring Plan is not required, a RWL Assessment Report describing planned monitoring for this information need (e.g., analytes, sampling locations) is required under Provision C.8.h.iv, was submitted to the Water Board by March 31, 2023, was conditionally approved on June 12, 2023, and was addended on March 31, 2024 to address the conditional approval.
+POC reporting deliverables are included in Subtask SMC717.07.

-EOA will perform all aspects of the required POC Monitoring in FY 2024/25, which will initially focus on identification of source areas of PCBs and mercury to the MS4 and San Francisco Bay, an immediate information need that meets requirements of Provision C.8.f and C.11/12.
+EOA will perform or assist with all aspects of the required POC Monitoring in FY 2025-26.
+It is assumed that the WQIF PCBs Special Studies project will address all PCBs monitoring requirements, with mercury monitoring requirements addressed through this subtask.
+In FY 2025-26, the WQIF PCBs Special Studies will generate a five-year PCBs monitoring workplan that will likely focus on identification of moderate and high source areas of PCBs to the MS4 and San Francisco Bay, an immediate information need that meets requirements of Provision C.8.f and C.11/12.
 Results of the monitoring will be used to identify watersheds and management areas where PCBs and mercury control measures will be implemented during the permit term.
+EOA will support the WQIF project as match through review of annual Workplans, assistance with monitoring, and reporting, which is scoped and budgeted in Subtask SMC717.07 and Task SMC719.

-On average, annual POC Monitoring for PCBs and mercury will need to include seven wet and seven dry weather samples to meet the MRP requirements.
-POC Monitoring during the permit term will also need to address minimum sampling requirements for copper (i.e., five total samples), which will be collected opportunistically.
-RWL Assessment monitoring includes four wet season and one dry season sample for copper, zinc, lead, mercury, hardness, nitrate, nitrite, Total Kjeldahl Nitrogen, total phosphorus, ammonia, PCBs, and fecal indicator bacteria, with PAHs added through the conditional approval process.
-Requirements for CECs will be met through additional financial contributions to the RMP, which are not part of this scope of work.
+POC Monitoring during the permit term also needs to address minimum sampling requirements for copper (i.e., five total samples), which were satisfied in FY 2023-24.
+RWL Assessment monitoring was satisfied in FYs 2023-24 and 2024-25 and included four wet season and one dry season sample for copper, zinc, lead, mercury, hardness, nitrate, nitrite, Total Kjeldahl Nitrogen, total phosphorus, ammonia, PCBs, and fecal indicator bacteria, with PAHs added through the conditional approval process.
+Requirements for CECs are met through additional financial contributions to the RMP, which are not part of this scope of work.